Checkmarx/Kotlin-SCP/src/README.md

 development.
 So, it is important for developers to familiarize with this new language.

+Checkmarx Research Team helps educate developers, security teams, and the industry overall about common coding errors, and brings awareness of vulnerabilities that are often introduced during the software development process.

 ## The Audience for this Book

 The primary audience of the Kotlin Secure Coding Practices guide is Android